CrowdStrike/Cloud-AWS/Agent-Install-Examples/Cloudformation/autoscale/README.md

 # Background

-An example of an autoscale group consisting and Amazon Linux 2 instances in an autoscale group.
+An example of an autoscale group consisting and Amazon Linux 2 instances.

 We use user-data scripts to install the sensor during intialisation and autoscale Lifecycle hooks to remove the instance from the Falcon Console when it is terminated.